-A question I am frequently asked concerns cannabis concentrates like FECO, RSO, Hash Oils (in all their various forms and textures), Isolates, and Distillates.
+A question I am frequently asked concerns cooking with cannabis concentrates like FECO, RSO, Hash Oils (in all their various forms and textures), Isolates, and Distillates.
 The question is always the same:

 Good news!
-You do not need to take the time to make a long, slow cooking infusion from concentrates.
+You do not need to take the time to make a long, slow cooking infusion when cooking with cannabis concentrates!

-That said, in most cases you will want to dissolve the concentrate into one of the recipe's ingredients as doing so will help you incorporate the medication more evenly and help you avoid some portions that are over medicated while others lack potency.
+In most cases you will first need to dissolve the concentrate into one of the recipe's ingredients.
+Doing so will help you incorporate the medication more evenly and help you avoid some portions that are over medicated while others lack potency.

 If your recipe does contain butter, oil, or another fat, these are good ingredients to gently heat and stir in the concentrate until it has melted.

 If your recipe does not contain butter or oil, you might dissolve in milk, or stir into mayonnaise or some other ingredient.